MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/master-planning-home-page.md

 The three main planning processes are:

--  [Master planning](master-plans.md) - The Master plan calculates net requirements.
+-  **Master planning** - The Master plan calculates net requirements.
 It is based on actual current orders and enables companies to control inventory replenishment on a short-term, day-to-day basis.
-Another term to describe it is the "Net requirements plan."
+Another term to describe it is the *Net requirements plan*.
+For more information, see [Master planning](master-plans.md).

--  [Forecast planning](introduction-demand-forecasting.md) - The Forecast schedule calculates gross requirements.
+-  **Forecast planning** - The Forecast schedule calculates gross requirements.
 It is based on future projections (or forecasts), and enables companies to conduct long-term planning of materials and capacity.
+For more information, see [Forecast planning](introduction-demand-forecasting.md).

--  [Intercompany Master Planning](https://mbspartner.microsoft.com/AX/CourseOverview/1276) (eLearning) (requires CustomerSource account) - The Intercompany master plan calculates net requirements across legal entities.
+-  **Intercompany master planning** - The Intercompany master plan calculates net requirements across legal entities.
 It connects demand and supply between companies not only for short term, firm demand and supply but also for long-term, planned (that is not yet firmed) demand and supply.
+For more information, see [Intercompany master planning](https://mbspartner.microsoft.com/AX/CourseOverview/1276) (eLearning) (requires CustomerSource account).

 Companies can change the output of the plan.
 They can run regenerative, net change, or both.
 Regenerative plans update all requirements, whereas, net change plans only update the plan on items with new requirements that have come in since the last scheduling run.